n-of-one/attack_vector_2/features/features/scripts/effects.md

 ## Capabilities
 - Configured with a countdown duration (default 15 minutes)
 - Only one reset timer can be active per site
+	- if there already is one, this effect does nothing
 - When countdown reaches zero, site enters a 2-minute shutdown

 ---